 Consider adding a focal point to a pool patio to make it an attractive part of the backyard 12 months round, even if you live in a region where the pool is not in use for some period of the year.

 A water feature fills the role perfectly cascading from the patio into the pool.
-Designs can be slim walls of water, or you can go big with multiple flows or even formations of rocks.
+Designs can be slim walls of water, or you can go big with multiple flows, formations of rocks, or displays that incorporate your pool lighting ideas, too.

 For a large pool patio, consider a design with different levels that will provide more for the viewer to appreciate than a large, flat space.